Get Wet! Water and Wave Safety

-To be careful is to be aware about all the areas of risk, to take the extra steps.
+To be careful is to be aware about all the areas of risk.
 We marvel at how quickly our children become independent, but this can be deceptive, even through the high school years.

-Working together, we can improve the safety of all beaches, riverbanks,pools, spas by increasing the use of layers of protection and promoting uninterrupted supervision
+By working together, we can improve the safety of all beaches, riverbanks, pools and spas by increasing the layers of protection and promoting uninterrupted supervision.

 Teach all children to swim.
 No excuses.
 If you are supervising another family's child, don't just ask them if they can swim.
 Have them show you that they can swim before you turn them loose in the water.

 The American Red Cross encourages all families to enroll in Learn-to-Swim programs by contacting your local pool.
 It is essential to both learn and practice water safety skills, including First Aid and CPR.

 Simple Safety Step Checklist